 Solid wood flooring is permanently nailed to the subfloor.
 Because of expansion and contraction issues, installers will normally leave a gap between the wall and the floor to accommodate swelling.
-This type of flooring should only be installed in parts of the home above grade and only over plywood, wood or oriented strand board subfloors.
+This type of flooring should only be installed in parts of the home above grade.
+Similarly, only over plywood, wood or oriented strand board subfloors.

 Engineered floors have enhanced stability, which provides slightly more resistance to everyday wear-and-tear and also to buckling or rippling.
 Solid hardwood floors are more prone to shrinking or expanding based on humidity levels.

 Engineered wood floors can be more resistant to moisture and offer a bit more stability than solid hardwood.
-While no wood product can tolerate water laying on it, the increased moisture levels over concrete aren’t a problem for most engineered wood floors.
+No wood product can tolerate water laying on it.
+However, the increased moisture levels over concrete aren’t a problem for most engineered wood floors.
 Unlike solid hardwood, engineered hardwood can go over concrete under the right conditions.